Call-for-Code/Solution-Starter-Kit-Water-2021/README.md

 ## Short description

+This starter kit can help you begin your Call for Code solution to combat clean water and sanitation issues around the world.
+It pulls together resources to help you and your team use technology to create applications

 ### What's the problem?

 tbd

 ### How can technology help?

-IBM can provide various technologies such as IoT, Watson, and blockchain.
+From intelligent solutions for small farmers to recycling showers, technology can make a significant impact on the availability of water and its consumption.
+IBM provides various technologies such as IoT, Watson, and blockchain.
 [IBM Water Management as a Service platform](https://www.ibm.com/thought-leadership/water/) can monitor water resources in real time.
 Through a cloud-based Water Management as a Service platform, IBM is helping to improve the management of water resources.

+Additional ways technology can help inclue:

-- Can be used to create a database and interactive map to help locate and maintain the water points across the counties. ([View the map](https://wmaasp.mybluemix.net/sensor-overview))
+- Creating a database and interactive map to help locate and maintain the water points across the counties. ([View the map](https://wmaasp.mybluemix.net/sensor-overview).)
-- Can collect water usage, breakage, and repair data from boreholes that are monitored by SweetSense
+- Collecting water usage, breakage, and repair data from boreholes that are monitored by SweetSense.
-- Can help deliver a detailed view of governance within each of the counties, associated responsibilities, and contact information
+- Delivering a detailed view of governance within each of the counties, associated responsibilities, and contact information.

 ### The idea